lapsumchan/MVMR-cML-SuSiE/README.md

 source("main.R")
 ```

 We will illustrate our function via the same UK Biobank (UKB) metabolite example used in our manuscript, and the outcome of interest is Alzheimer's disease (AD).
-The 249 UKB metabolites are available from the OpenGWAS database<sup>[1]</sup> with `met-d` prefix:
+The summary statistics of the 249 UKB metabolites by Borges et al.<sup>[1]</sup> are available from the OpenGWAS database<sup>[2]</sup> with `met-d` prefix:

 ```
 ao <- available_outcomes()